-We sell the FMS and procedure disposables through various methods that include a direct sales force, independent distributors and manufacturer's representatives covering the vast majority of major U.S. and outside U.S. markets.
-Currently we have three Regional Managers selling, and demoing the FMS for prospective customers and distributors, as well as, supporting our current customer base for disposable resupply.
+We sell the FMS and procedure disposables through various methods that include a direct sales force and independent distributors covering the vast majority of major U.S. markets.
+Currently we have one regional manager selling, and demoing the FMS for prospective customers and distributors, as well as, supporting our current customer base for disposable resupply.
+We are close to signing contracts with various hospital purchasing groups and signed on independent distributors.
 Our targeted customer base includes nursing administration, operating room managers, CFOs, CEOs, risk management, and infection control.
 Other professionals with an interest in the product include physicians, nurses, biomedical engineering, anesthetists, imaging, anesthesiologists, human resources, legal, administration and housekeeping.

-The major focus of our marketing efforts is to introduce the FMS to potential customers as a standalone device capable of effectively removing infectious waste and disposing of it automatically while providing accurate measurement of fluids removed, and also limiting exposure of the surgical team and healthcare support staff.
+The major focus of our marketing efforts will be to introduce the FMS as a standalone device capable of effectively removing infectious waste and disposing of it automatically while providing accurate measurement of fluids removed, and also limiting exposure of the surgical team and healthcare support staff.